-Review the following Frequently Asked Questions by students to learn more about the EPD Workshop in Development Practice.
-You may also refer to the Student Guide, the official syllabus for the course.
+Review the following Frequently Asked Questions to learn more about the EPD Workshop in Development Practice.

 What is the EPD Workshop in Development Practice?

 The Workshop in Development Practice (U9001) is a required course for second-year master’s degree students in the Economic and Political Development (EPD) Concentration.
 The Workshop provides students with an opportunity to apply what they have learned from their coursework, internships and prior work experience to consulting engagements in the field of development.
 Students work in teams with a faculty advisor to assist clients on a wide variety of assignments in international development, human rights and related fields.
 The Workshop also fulfills the capstone requirement for students in SIPA’s MIA and MPA programs.

 Workshop projects are developed over the summer based on discussions with potential clients and input received from students.
 Each year there are a number of returning clients who wish to do a follow up project or who may propose a brand new topic.
 In the spring, EPD concentration surveys first-year students to learn about their interests in possible topics and clients.
 Students interested in developing a workshop project should contact Eugenia McGill, the EPD Workshop Director, at email@example.com.

 What can I expect from my EPD workshop?

 The Workshop is a unique experience.
 It provides an opportunity for students to apply what they have learned from coursework and past experience directly to challenging, real-life development projects.
 It also provides an experience in working with a team of diverse colleagues with a range of skills and experience.
 For faculty advisors of the Workshop, it is an opportunity to think about ‘teaching’ in different terms.
 Further, clients have consistently been pleased by the high quality of the work produced.
 A number of final reports have been published and circulated within the world of development policy and practice.